kocurvik/DeepAFMReconstruction/README.md

     export PYTHONPATH=/path/to/the/repo/DeepAFMReconstruction;
 ## Running the evaluation scripts
 You need to first download the evaluation files along with the json files containing the annotations for alignment.
-They are stored on [TBA](...).
+They are stored on [OneDrive](https://liveuniba-my.sharepoint.com/:u:/g/personal/kocur15_uniba_sk/Ec93gfLrzdNDmCwxgkkqEA0BrhvA0lhCSMpf71OOJbsHxg?e=vgEOcp).

 You will also need to download the pytorch model from [OneDrive](https://liveuniba-my.sharepoint.com/:u:/g/personal/kocur15_uniba_sk/Ee57hdE5W-1Lp7EIr4L0TtoBQOliNIjUYkYsMYtdKsqNRw?e=B0ozci).